 - A gigantic bearish first candle – again, size matters.

 - The 2nd candle MUST close deep into the first.

 So, what makes these two patterns so awesome for diving into supply and demand trades?
 Well, it’s really all about the fact price pushes so deep back into the range of the first candle.

 The Deep Dark Cloud Cover pattern forms when price skyrockets, which gets a bunch of uninformed traders to buy – hello, FOMO!

 The smart money are selling into the buying frenzy.

 The break higher hands the SM a boatload of buyers to fill their positions with – after all, sellers need buyers, right?

-Once the SM hops in, price plunges deep into the previous candle, not quite enough to make an engulfing pattern – which forms the way – but enough to hint that the SM wants the price to head south.
+Once the SM hops in, price plunges deep into the previous candle, not quite enough to make an engulfing pattern – which forms the same way – but enough to hint that the SM wants price to head south.